Martin-Michel-Charles Gaudin: Career

+He was hired to the Ministry of Finance at the age of seventeen.

 He was Minister of Finance under the Directory from 3 November 1795 to 8 November 1795.

 After Napoleon made him his Minister of Finance, where he held office until 1814, Gaudin organised the French direct contributions, reintroduced direct taxes ("droits réunis"), founded the Banque de France and the Cour des comptes, and set up the first cadaster, or record of land ownership as a basis of taxation.
 He was rewarded in 1809 with the duché grand-fief of Gaeta and the title of duc de Gaëte, in the then-French-controlled Kingdom of Naples; effectively, this was a life peerage, nominal but of high rank.
 During the Hundred Days return, Bonaparte reserved a seat for Gaudin in the planned imperial Chamber of Peers, but that never materialised.

 After the Bourbon Restoration, he was deputy for the Aisne département, from 22 August 1815 to 17 July 1819, sitting with the constitutional party.

 In 1820, he became governor of the Banque de France.

 He died in the Gennevilliers château, near Paris, in 1841.
 He left his Memoirs, Opinions and Writings.